Active Action Alerts by Issue Area:

 Expired Action Alerts by Issue Area:

-- Speak Up for a Fair & Equitable Senate Farm Bill (May 2013) The Farm Bill established the policies and federal funding levels for agriculture, agricultural research, nutrition programs, rural economic development program, and more.
+- Speak Up for a Fair & Equitable Senate Farm Bill (May 2013) The Farm Bill establishes the policies and federal funding levels for agriculture, agricultural research, nutrition programs, rural economic development program, and more.
 In 2012, Congress failed to pass a bill to replace the 2008 Farm Bill.
 A lot is at stake and your voice does make a difference.
 Update: The Senate Farm Bill passed on June 10, 2013.
 The House of Representatives will now consider their version of the Farm Bill.

 - Ask Congress to Reinvigorate Classical Breeding!
 (May 2013) Montana Senator Jon Tester has introduced an amendment (#972) to the 2013 Senate Farm Bill that aims to reinvigorate classical plant breeding and public cultivar development.
 This amendment would clarify and hone the definition of classical/conventional seed breeding to remove the hurdles that have hindered USDA’s efforts in funding and supporting classical breeding projects.
 Read our recent press release regarding this amendment: More than 100 groups urged Congress to support Tester Amendment in 2013 Farm Bill.
 Update: Amendment 972 to Senate Farm Bill was not considered.